 Luckily in this case the results weren’t fatal, but it could still cause a dangerous situation.
 And there have been times where uncalibrated ADAS systems have caused deaths.

-That is why it is crucially important that after any repair on your vehicle, you check to make sure that the ADAS systems are working 100% correctly!
+That is why it is crucially important that after any repair on your vehicle, you check to make sure that the ADAS systems are calibrated and working 100% correctly!
 In our post-repair car assessment we always conduct a thorough check of the ADAS and safety systems for this very reason.